netopiapayments/doc.netopia-payments.com/docs/get-started/03-point-of-sale.md

 ![Step four](../../static/img/wordpress/wordpress-plugin-4.png)

-### Step 2 - Implement the payment feature on the ecommerce platform
+### Step 2 - Implement the Netopia payment solution

-The next step is to begin the implementation of the payment feature into your e-commerce platform.
-You will use our sandbox environment for all the tests.
+The next step is to begin the implementation of the payment solution into your e-commerce platform.
+You can use our sandbox environment for all the tests.

-If you already use a shopping cart platform, choose the appropriate documentation page from the following:
+You can find the specific documentation for all the supported platforms below:
 - [Wordpress](/docs/payment-plugins/wordpress)
 - [Prestashop](/docs/payment-plugins/prestashop)
 - [Magento](/docs/payment-plugins/magento)
 - [Opencart](/docs/payment-plugins/opencart)

-If you don't use a shopping cart platform, and you develop you custom online store, head over to the [Payment SDKs](/docs/payment-sdks) page, or directly to the documentation page related to your web framework:
+If you aren't using any of the platforms above and are developing your own custom online store, head over to the [Payment SDKs](/docs/payment-sdks) page, or directly to the documentation page related to the language you are using:
 - [PHP](/docs/payment-sdks/php)
 - [Node JS](/docs/payment-sdks/nodejs)
 - [Python](/docs/payment-sdks/python)